 - Email accounts - the vast majority of Internet providers give you several free accounts.

-- Security software and/or virus protection - companies like Time Warner Cable Internet, for example, include these for free with some of their plans.
+- Security software and/or virus protection - companies like Time Warner Spectrum Internet, for example, feature plans that include these for free.

 - Parental controls - this feature allows you to decide what your children have access to online.

-- Wi-Fi hotspot access - if you work on the go or want to save on your cellphone data, look for companies with hot spot Internet access, like Verizon Internet.
-This feature allows you to hop online anywhere the company has a Wi-Fi connection available.
-To learn more about Wi-Fi hotspot access, you can read our FAQ on Wireless Internet Service.
+- Wi-Fi hotspot access - if you work on the go or want to save on your cellphone data, look for companies with hotspot Internet access, like Wireless Internet Service.